pingcap/docs-cn/tikv-control.md

 > **Note:**
 >
 > - This command only supports the local mode.
 It prints `success!` when successfully run.
 > - You must run this command for all stores where specified Regions' peers are located.
-If `-r` is not set, all Regions are involved, and you need to run this command for all stores.
+> - If the `--all-regions` option is used, usually you need to run this command on all the remaining healthy stores in the cluster.
+You need to ensure that the healthy stores stop providing services before recovering the damaged stores.
+Otherwise, the inconsistent peer lists in Region replicas will cause errors when you execute `split-region` or `remove-peer`.
+This further causes inconsistency between other metadata, and finally, the Regions will become unavailable.

 ### Recover from MVCC data corruption